agenda/agenda/README.md

 ```

 #### Using a mongoose connection
-To share the connection pool with an already existing mongoose connecting, pass mongoose.connection to agenda.
+To share the connection pool with an already existing mongoose connection, pass mongoose.connection to agenda.

 ```js
 await mongoose.connect('mongodb://localhost:27017/agenda'); // connect mongoose